What To Do If Your Amazon Fire Tablet Won’t Turn On

 Getting Data Off Your Fire

-If your Fire is beginning to fail and you want to get your data moved off the device before it dies entirely, there are two easy way to do it.
+If your Fire is beginning to fail and you want to get your data moved off the device before it dies entirely, there are two easy ways to do it.
 The first way is to copy your files up to the cloud using DropBox or Google Docs or some other file transfer program.
-But if you have a lot of files, or a slow Internet connection, or if your Kindle isn’t working well enough to start a big online file transfer, you can move your files directly via WiFi to a PC by following these steps.
+But if you have a lot of files, a slow Internet connection, or if your Kindle isn’t working well enough to start a big online file transfer, you can move your files directly via WiFi to a PC by following these steps.

 - Connect your Kindle Fire and your PC to the same wireless network.